Summer dance at Caddo tribal dance

 equally long and distinguished histories, especially the Hasinai

-groups who lived to the south along the upper Neches and Angelina
+groups who lived to the south in the Neches and Angelina

-rivers in what is today east Texas.
+rivers basins in what is today east Texas.
 In fact, the Caddo groups

 only became one people called the Caddo, after the mid-1800s,